interledger/web-monetization-projects/README.md

 ## Development Process

-Ultimately we want `main` branch to be in a 'good' state at all times, with good test coverage, so we can practice CD, pushing the extensions to dev channels.
+Ultimately we want `main` branch to be in a 'good' state at all times, with good test coverage, so we can practice CD, publishing the extensions to dev channels automatically.

 Currently, we mostly rely on puppeteer tests which don't cover all the test scenarios.
 Therefore, **we must do manual testing before release**, as it's too much of an impediment